 - The licence number of your professional advisor

 - If you’ve engaged one, for example, an Australian Financial Services (AFS) licence

 - Your tax agent registration number

-- Any other authorised contacts
+- Any other authorised contacts that are available

 - Any associates’ details like shareholders or directors

 - The qualifications to become an associate vary depending on the type of company.